dell/csm-docs/content/docs/references/cli/_index.md

 ### dellctl restore

-Allows to manipulate application restores
+Allows you to manipulate application restores

 ##### Available Commands